SAPhow/SAP.how/_posts/gui-support/2018-09-27-abap-runtime-trace.md

 - long execution of system actions;
 - problems that occur very rare and it is hard to figure out the cause;
-- problems requiring to understand a full tree of ABAP stack, to know how many times some program was executed and where is was called from.
+- problems requiring to understand a full tree of ABAP stack, to know how many times some program was executed and where it was called from.

 ## Instruments to perform ABAP trace